 Not sure how to detect data breaches?
 Look for the signs.
 In their Computer Security Incident Handling Guide [PDF], NIST distinguishes between two types of data breach signs: precursors and indicators.

 The MITRE ATT&CK (Adversarial Tactics, Techniques & Common Knowledge) knowledge base can also be of great help.
-It is a framework in which known attacker behaviors are represented by matrices divided into tactics and techniques.
+It is a framework that represents known attacker behaviors as matrices organized by tactics and techniques.
 The MITRE ATT&CK model for threat mitigation provides a comprehensive view of attacker behavior and is extremely useful for data protection, monitoring, and employee training.

 3. Perform urgent incident response actions

-You should take several urgent steps when a data breach is detected.
-Firstly, record the date and time of detection as well as all information known about the incident at that moment.
+When a data breach is detected, there are several urgent steps you must take.
+First, record the date and time of detection as well as all information known about the incident at that moment.

 At this time, the person who discovered the breach must immediately notify the appropriate parties within the organization.
 Security officers should also restrict access to compromised information to prevent the further spread of leaked data.